Inedo/inedo-docs/Content/proget/feeds/npm/howto-npm-proxy.md

 ![](){height="" width="50%"}

 We are then presented with several options.
-More information on these can be found in the [Vulnerability Scanning and Blocking](/docs/proget/sca/vulnerabilities) documentation.
+Keeping these checked will allow your feed to use ProGet's [Vulnerability Scanning and Blocking](/docs/proget/sca/vulnerabilities) amd [Licensing Detection and Blocking](https://docs.inedo.com/docs/proget/sca/licenses) features.
+This will allow you to [use `npm audit` to scan packages](#scan-feed) for vulnerabilities.
 Select "Set Feed Features", which will create the feed, and redirect you to the newly created `public-npm` feed, now populated with packages proxied from the npm Registry.

 ![](){height="" width="50%"}